-7.4 Retail in Main Centre Outer Areas
+7.4.
+Retail in Main Centre Outer Areas

-- 7.4.1 The Main Centre Outer Areas are indicated on the Proposals Map.
-These areas contain predominantly residential development, interspersed with scattered commercial uses, including some convenience retail. - 7.4.2 In order to maintain and enhance the vitality of retail provision within the Main Centres and the Core Retail Areas retail provision around the Main Centres must be carefully managed.
-In this respect new comparison retail will be directed to the Main Centres and will not be supported within the Main Centre Outer Areas. - 7.4.3 New convenience retail will be supported in the Main Centre Outer Areas as this will serve communities living within these predominantly residential areas.
-Works to existing premises will be supported where the outlet would primarily retain a convenience retail function. - 7.4.4 Where comparison retail exists within the Main Centre Outer Areas, proposals to extend and/or alter these outlets will be supported provided that the alterations are limited to provide for minor alterations to facilitate the continuation of the existing retail use at its current level of operation.
+7.4.1.
+The Main Centre Outer Areas are indicated on the Proposals Map.
+These areas contain predominantly residential development, interspersed with scattered commercial uses, including some convenience retail.

+7.4.2.
+In order to maintain and enhance the vitality of retail provision within the Main Centres and the Core Retail Areas retail provision around the Main Centres must be carefully managed.
+In this respect new comparison retail will be directed to the Main Centres and will not be supported within the Main Centre Outer Areas.
+The Authority will offer flexibility for existing retail uses to change to other uses providing the proposal accords with all other relevant policies of the Island Development Plan.

+7.4.3.
+New convenience retail will be supported in the Main Centre Outer Areas as this will serve communities living within these predominantly residential areas.
+Works to existing premises will be supported where the outlet would primarily retain a convenience retail function.

+7.4.4.
+Where comparison retail exists within the Main Centre Outer Areas, proposals to extend and/or alter these outlets will be supported provided that the alterations are limited to provide for minor alterations to facilitate the continuation of the existing retail use at its current level of operation.